lovebobbyandrew/rust-examples/README.md

-# rust
+# Rust Examples
 Examples of basic Rust concepts and constructs.
+Many thanks to those who wrote The Rust Programming Language!